 She holds a MFA degree in performance under the tutelage of William "Bill" Esper, Maggie Flanigan, Loyd Williamson, Lenard Petit and Hal Scott and a BFA from (HBCU) North Carolina A & T. Joy has trained in Intimacy Direction with ICOC, TIE and IDC.
-Her memberships include: Screen Actors Guild (SAG-AFTRA), Actors Equity (AEA), Urban Zen Integrative Therapists (UZIT), Women of Color Unite (WOCU) and Intimacy Coordinators of Color (ICOC).
-Joy is also the creator of Acting With Joy, a course for actors performing racially or emotionally charged content.
+Her memberships include: Screen Actors Guild (SAG-AFTRA), Actors Equity (AEA), Urban Zen Integrative Therapists (UZIT, use- it), Women of Color Unite (WOCU) and Intimacy Coordinators of Color (ICOC).

 “I am passionate about creating consensual, compelling and dynamic storytelling while keeping our hearts and souls intact.”